Living with the scars of COVID-19

 While he slept, he was moved from Niagara Falls to unit 4A of the St. Catharines hospital, where the region's most serious COVID-19 patients are treated.
 And all his mother could do was wait.

 No visitors are allowed on unit 4A.
 The risk of contagion is too high.
-The closest she could get to talking to her son was via daily phones calls with nurses.
+The closest Posteraro's mother could get to talking to her son was via daily phones calls with nurses.

 "They were so amazing and comforting.
 So I knew he was in good hands," says Rena Posteraro.
 "I prayed a lot."